Top Companies in Genomics

 The Prague-based company established in 2014 offers you a DNA test on predisposition for 28 most common diseases such as lung cancer, lupus, melanoma, migraine, Alzheimer’s disease, breast or bladder cancer.
 No matter, in which part of the world you live, you can order their services online and they transport the test kit anywhere.

 The team of their experts selects the most appropriate genetic markers for each disease, based on their experience.
-In my case, Futura Genetics found that I have a higher risk for melanoma and basal cell carcinoma.
+In my case, Futura Genetics found that I have a higher risk of melanoma and basal cell carcinoma.
 So, they recommended me to wear sunscreen all the time, when I’m out there.

 The Massachusetts-based company established in 2014 was co-founded by the guru of modern genomics, George Church.
-One year later, he made whole genome sequencing available to about 5,000 participants in the Personal Genome Project (PGP) at Harvard Medical School.
+One year later, he made whole-genome sequencing available to about 5,000 participants in the Personal Genome Project (PGP) at Harvard Medical School.
 Veritas runs its tests in a CLIA-certified lab and it also requires an order from your doctor first before sequencing your genome.

-Veritas Genetics has been hailed as the first company to be able to sequence, analyse and interpret the human genome for less than $1,000 – well to be precise for $999, in order to properly feed the marketing machines as well.
+Veritas Genetics has been hailed as the first company to be able to sequence, analyze and interpret the human genome for less than $1,000 – well to be precise for $999, in order to properly feed the marketing machines as well.
 In 2016, Veritas said to Techcrunch that its myGenome product will even go one step further: it promised to bring the entire set of DNA test results to your smartphone.
-The cost includes test results and the benefit of genetic counselling to help you decipher what those results mean for your health.
+The cost includes test results and the benefit of genetic counseling to help you decipher what those results mean for your health.

 The MIT Technology Review says 3.6 of all wannabe parents in the US use Counsyl’s genetic test already before trying to have a baby.
 This is an amazing statistical data for the company, which started to sell DTC genetic tests ten years ago and was established by a group of friends at Stanford.
-The South San Francisco-based Counsyl is selling a test that it says can tell couples whether they are at risk of having children with a range of inherited diseases, including cystic fibrosis, Tay-Sachs, spinal muscular atrophy, sickle cell disease and Pompe disease.
+The South San Francisco-based Counsyl is selling a test that it says can tell couples whether they are at risk of having children with a range of inherited diseases, including cystic fibrosis, Tay-Sachs, spinal muscular atrophy, sickle cell disease, and Pompe disease.
 Once informed, Counsyl says, couples can take steps like using in vitro fertilization with genetic testing of the embryos, to avoid bearing children who would have the diseases, many of which are incurable and fatal in childhood.

 Counsyl’s test costs $349 for an individual or $698 for a couple, and it is already offered by more than 100 fertility clinics around the US, and some insurers are even covering it.
 So far, Counsyl has raised a total of $102 million, making the company one of the most successful personal genomics start-up on the market.

-Pharmacogenetics is defined as the study of variability in drug response due to genetic code.
+Pharmacogenetics is defined as the study of variability in drug response due to the genetic code.
 It argues that despite general sentiments, medications do not have the same effect on people.
 It is the answer to why some people cannot drink coffee after 6 pm otherwise they cannot sleep; and why others might have some double espresso at 11 pm and sleep around midnight as if nothing happened.
 Pharmacogenomics is viewed as a highly important area for improving drug therapy and prescriptions in the future.
 As the research on the effect of genetics on drug response is intensifying, so is the number of start-ups, who are leveraging on the results.

 The Australian genetics company previously known as GenesFX was founded in 2007 by Leslie Sheffield, who has been researching pharmacogenomics since the 1980s.
 The company’s medication test promises to help you and your doctor personalize your treatment by selecting the most appropriate medications based on how your body metabolizes drugs, and the doses that might work best with you.
 Anyone is able to order a test online for $149.